Articles / Assessing fitness to drive for seizures and epilepsy

 • ‘Private drivers,’ including learners, must go at least 12-months without a seizure, and comply with medical advice.

-• Commercial drivers must go at least 10 years without a seizure, have a non-epileptiform EEG and must also follow medical advice.
+• Commercial drivers must go at least 10 years without a seizure, have a non-epileptiform EEG and must follow medical advice.

 • Both private and commercial drivers must be reviewed by their doctor annually.